keras-team/keras-io/examples/structured_data/md/collaborative_filtering_movielens.md

 using the [Movielens dataset](https://www.kaggle.com/c/movielens-100k) to recommend movies to users.
 The MovieLens ratings dataset lists the ratings given by a set of users to a set of movies.
-Our goal is to be able to predict ratings for movies an user has not yet watched.
+Our goal is to be able to predict ratings for movies a user has not yet watched.
 The movies with the highest predicted ratings can then be recommended to the user.

 The steps in the model are as follows: